-An annual assessment of the performance of the Chairman of the Board is conducted by the Chairman of the Nomination Committee in consultation with the other Non-Executive Directors.
-Each director is required to individually provide feedback on the performance of the Chairman of the Board against the Chairman's approved role specifications.
+An annual assessment of the performance of the Chairman of the Board (CoB) is conducted by the Chairman of the Nomination Committee in consultation with the other Non-Executive Directors.
+Each director is asked to individually provide feedback on the performance of the Chairman of the Board against the Chairman's approved role specifications.
 A report is presented to the Directors.

-For 2017 the performance evaluation of the Chairman of the Board was conducted in accordance with the disclosed process.
+The 2020 performance evaluation of the CoB was conducted in accordance with the disclosed process.